dauntless001/nft-naming/readme.md

 How to Run

-type in the console
+type in the console "python main.py"
-python main.py